 "May the Nine watch over you, Dragonborn…"

 He rolled out a sleeping sac before the fire and lay down, all the while listening for her fevered cries over the whistling of the Northern winds through the cracks in the timber.

-His slumber was fitful, at its best, and he woke on the morrow with sweat on his brow, blankets tangled around his limbs.
+His slumber was fitful at its best.
+He woke on the morrow with sweat on his brow, blankets tangled around his limbs.
 He extracted himself with difficultly; his wounds hadn't hurt this much in the immediate aftermath of his encounter with the dragon.
 No doubt there would be bruising.
 He should probably get a poultice to prevent it from festering.

 He'd read a poem once, some typical Nord lore about a fair maiden he imagined to look exactly as she did.
 How did it go?